Expanded Text source: provided by NCRP

-Little is known about the lives of the Abkhazian in Turkey; however, it is known that they have retained much of their identity.
+Little is known about the lives of the Abkhazians in Turkey; however, it is known that they have retained much of their identity.
 They have somewhat conserved their Caucasian traditions, and unlike even in the Caucasus (or in Europe), they have preserved their caste system, and still resist assimilation.
 In addition, the Abkhazian have retained their native tongue, which is one of the most complex languages on earth.
 This language has more than 50 consonants, with numerous pronunciations for each one.
-Because of the difficulty of their own language, the Abkhazian are extremely adept at learning other languages.
+Because of the difficulty of their own language, the Abkhazians are extremely adept at learning other languages.

-The great majority of the Abkhazian are farmers and animal herders.
+The great majority of the Abkhazians are farmers and animal herders.
 Tobacco is their major crop, but tea, fruits, and vegetables are also grown.
-Cattle breeding is another important aspect of the Abkhazian economy.
+Cattle production is another important aspect of the Abkhazian economy.
 Because of their livelihood, nine out of ten Abkhazian live in rural areas.
 Their houses are built of brick or concrete and have either one or two stories.
 Most homes have verandas and balconies, where families enjoy spending time in good weather.

 Most Abkhazian women marry in their early twenties, but men often wait until their thirties or even forties.
 Marriage is forbidden with all possible relatives; individuals are not allowed to wed anyone with the same surname as any of their grandparents.
 In the past, the young man and his friends kidnapped the young woman and took her to his house, where the marriage ceremony was performed.
 Whether or not the bride was abducted, her family does not attend the wedding.
 She is required to stand silent and secluded while her husband's family feasts and celebrates.